tjvg91/zootamer/wp-content/plugins/easy-wp-smtp/readme.txt

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-smtp2go-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SMTP2GO documentation</a> for more details.

+#### Zoho Mail

+If you use Zoho Mail for email communication, our Zoho mailer integration offers a robust solution to streamline your WordPress email delivery.
+This integration allows you to send emails directly through your Zoho account, leveraging its reliable infrastructure for improved deliverability.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-zoho-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Zoho Mail documentation</a> for more details.

 #### Other SMTP

 With our Other SMTP mailer, you can configure any SMTP server to send your WordPress emails.
 You can use your own SMTP server, or any of the popular email providers: Gmail, Outlook, Yahoo, Zoho, Hotmail, ...